michelcrypt4d4mus/pdfalyzer/README.md

 # THE PDFALYZER
 A PDF analysis tool geared towards visualizing the inner tree-like data structure[^1] of a PDF in [spectacularly large and colorful diagrams](#example-output) as well as scanning the various kinds of binary data within the PDF for hidden potentially malicious content.

+The Pdfalyzer makes heavy use of YARA (via [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer)) for matching/extracting byte patterns.
+[The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer) actually began its life as The Pdfalyzer's matching engine.

 **PyPi Users:** If you are reading this document [on PyPi](https://pypi.org/project/pdfalyzer/) be aware that it renders a lot better [over on GitHub](https://github.com/michelcrypt4d4mus/pdfalyzer).
 Lots of pretty pictures, footnotes that work, etc.

 #### Quick Start